zowe/docs-site/docs/getting-started/zowe-security-overview.md

 ***Note*** Although the transition from SSL 3.0 to TLS 1.0 happened back in 1999, people still often would refer to SSL instead of to TLS, eventually voice it tas SSL/TLS.

 Most importantly, TLS defines a client-server handshake mechanism to establish an encrypted and secure connection, to ensure the authenticity of the communication parties.
 During the handshake, the parties negotiate exchange algorithm, cipher suites and exchange key material to establish a stateful encrypted connection.
 The exact steps of the TLS handshake depend on the protocol version/s supported by the client and the server.
-The current version is 1.3, while version 1.2 is still more popular and is widely supported.
+The current version is 1.3, while version 1.2 is widely supported and is still more popular than 1.3.

-Knowing the key concepts and terms helps to properly setup the Zowe servers network security and to troubleshoot configuration issues.
+Knowing the key concepts and terms helps to properly set up the Zowe servers network security and to troubleshoot configuration issues.
 Please, make sure you understand at minimum the following concepts and terms:
   - Cipher Suite
   - Key Exchange
   - Symmetric Encryption